43 Reviews / 47 Ratings

 once a street vendor always a street vendor

-Visited this place on 19/9/14 .
-Food was excellent & so was the ambience, however all this was negated by the shoddy service.
+Visited this place on 19/9/14.
+Food was excellent & so was the ambiance, however all this was negated by the shoddy service.
 Our order for starters did not materialize for a good 30 minutes.
-On inquiring about the same , staff Mr Ligambou shirked his responsibility and directed us to visit the live counter and inquire. as if that was not enough on being asked to spell his name he raised his voice . his manager pasang bhutia was an icing on the cake , he refused to give his business card !!.
+On inquiring about the same, staff Mr Ligambou shirked his responsibility and directed us to visit the live counter and inquire.
+As if that was not enough on being asked to spell his name he raised his voice.
+His manager pasang bhutia was an icing on the cake, he refused to give his business card !!.

 street vendor demeanor of the staff is obliviously reflection of the owners past.